-- The most severe still water bending moments, in hogging and sagging conditions, respectively, for the intact and flooded seagoing loading conditions defined in Ch 4, Sec 8. - The most severe still water bending moments for the intact and flooded seagoing loading conditions defined in the loading manual. - The permissible still water bending moment defined in [2.2.2] increased by 10%.
+- The most severe still water bending moments, in hogging and sagging conditions, respectively, for the intact and flooded seagoing loading conditions defined in Ch 4, Sec 8.
+Loading conditions encountered during ballast water exchange need not to be considered for the flooded condition. - The most severe still water bending moments for the intact and flooded seagoing loading conditions defined in the loading manual. - The permissible still water bending moment defined in [2.2.2] increased by 10%.